Boots Ibuprofen and Codeine 200mg/12.8mg Film-Coated Tablets

 This medicine contains codeine.
 Codeine belongs to a group of medicines called opioid analgesics which act to relieve pain.

 This medicine also contains ibuprofen.
-Ibuprofen, a non-steroidal anti-inflammatory medicine (NSAID), also acts to reduce swelling (inflammation).
+Ibuprofen, a non-steroidal anti-inflammatory medicine (NSAID) which also acts to reduce swelling (inflammation).

 2. What you need to know before you take Ibuprofen and Codeine 200 mg/12.8 mg Tablets